Furlanis/test/SAFIRA.md

 ---

-**SETUP:**

-### Components

-*   30 Adventure cards
-*   5 Minor Boss cards
-*   10 Character cards
-*   Safira’s hideout card
-*   1 twenty-sided die (d20)

-### Game Structure

-*   Play 6 rounds
-*   4 encounters per round
-*   Maximum of 24 encounters per game

 ---

 **SHORT GAMEPLAY GUIDE:**

-1. Pick characters.
+1. Choose and introduce your characters
+    Who are you and why did you answer the King's call?
+    Who is Safira , and what does she wants to do?

 2. Shuffle deck and place 4 cards in a row.
-3. The DM draws an encounter card, sets the scene, and rolls DC.
+3. The DM draws an encounter card, narrates the scene, and rolls DC.
 4. Players narrate and roll to resolve the encounter.
-5. Check any character abilities and encounter bonuses to apply them.
+    (Check any character abilities and encounter bonuses to apply them!)
-6. Resolve encounter.
+5. Resolve encounter.
-7. If no player resolves the encounter, move it to Safira’s hideout.
+6. If no player resolves the encounter, move it to Safira’s hideout.
-8. Repeat!
+7. Repeat!
-9. Encounter Safira: After round 6 or if you narrate through all the encounter cards.
+8. Encounter Safira: After round 6 or if you narrate through all the encounter cards.
-10. Safira's hideout:
+9. Safira's hideout:
         Safira's encounters are shuffled and placed, row above row, of four cards, from left to right.
         Safira's encounters are challenged from right to left, column by column (max 4 columns, and X rows).
         Each encounter column is opened as a single encounter, by the DM who rolls a single DC for that entire column.